tock/tock/doc/threat_model/README.md

    implementations, and protecting the secrecy of plaintext is valuable.
 As such, it may make sense for a Tock board to expose a cryptographic API with some side channel defenses.

-### Shared Buses

-External communication buses (for instance, an internet connection or a UART) may be shared between applications.
-When buses are shared between applications, Tock should provide isolation commensurate with the isolation provided by the underlying communication technology.
-For example:

-1. A UDP API can provide a mechanism for clients (applications and/or untrusted capsules) to gain exclusive access to a port.
-The UDP API should then prevent clients from reading messages sent to other clients or impersonating other clients.

-1. A UART API with multiple clients cannot determine which client owns received data.
-Tock is unable to prevent one application from reading UART data meant for a different application.

 ## Components Trusted to Provide Isolation